Coach's "Getting Started" Checklist

 *Note – On the registration pages you’ll find the league fee ( ie - Bantam: $765/team), as well as possible dates of play and locations.

 You will need to locate and schedule gym time for practices.
-The most common option are school gyms.
+The most common option are school gyms but there are a few private gyms available as well.
 You will need to inform all schools that you are competing for Lehi in the Bantam League in order to obtain the lowest cost.
-Here are a few of the schools in which you can rent gym space:
+Here are a few of the options for renting gym space:

 Middle Schools $60/hour: